ForestAdmin/agent-nodejs/docs/connectors/README.md

 Forest Admin has you covered: if your application depends on multiple SaaS providers, so should your admin panel.

+Connectors are independent `NPM` packages which can be loaded into your `agent` to import collections into your admin panel.

 # Usage

 ## Example

+Forest Admin collection map to any of those concepts:

+- Database collections/tables
+- ORM collections
+- Endpoints on supported SaaS providers
+- Endpoints on your own API (by writing a custom connector)

-Importing collections from new data sources is as simple as using the `importCollections` method on the main `Agent` instance.
+Importing collection from new data sources is as simple as using the `importCollections` method on the main `Agent` instance.

 ```javascript
 const SqlConnector = require('@forestadmin/connector-sql');